Back to blog

 Additionally, if coverage is required while physically moving, it’s important to note the distinction between mobile and on-the-move connectivity.
 Some VSATs are considered mobile, insofar as they can be packed into, or attached on top of a vehicle to be set up in different locations.
 But VSATs with phased arrays or electronically steered antennas such as the Kymeta u8 GEO, can deliver on-the-move connectivity.
 Likewise, select BGAN terminals like the MCD-4800, support connectivity on-the-move via auto-tracking.

 Furthermore, location, or more specifically likely weather in said location, can also be a very important coverage factor.
 VSAT satellite technology operates in a number of different frequencies, including C band (4 and 6 GHz), Ku band (12 and 14 GHz) and Ka band (20 and 31 GHz).
 Although Ka band enables users to send more information per second, this higher frequency is also the most impacted by weather conditions, for example heavy cloud, rain and snow.
 This phenomenon known as “rain fade”, also affects Ku band, albeit to a lesser extent.
-Conversely, the L band (1 to 2.7 GHz), used by BGAN terminals, can deliver a stable connection, even in adverse weather conditions.
+Conversely, the L band (1 to 2.7 GHz), used by Go-anywhere Pro terminals, can deliver a stable connection, even in adverse weather conditions.

 Reliability